Beyond Parents? Prediction Gaps in University Completion Using Population-Scale Networks and Flexible Machine Learning: Data and Methods

 \subsection{Data}

 We use population-scale administrative data from Statistics Netherlands (CBS).
 Access to these data is facilitated by ODISSEI (Open Data Infrastructure for Social Science and Economic Innovations).
 These longitudinal microdata cover all residents of the Netherlands and are linkable across registers (e.g., tax authority, registrations, education) using anonymized personal identifiers.
-This enables us to jointly analyze the impact of household, extended family, school, and neighborhood contexts on long-term educational outcomes.
+This enables us to jointly analyze how household, extended family, school, and neighborhood contexts are associated with long-term educational outcomes.